Introduction to Claims

 - “Lisa is the newest member of the accounting team,” Jan asserts.

-- "Curity states that Resource Owner has this list of attributes."
+- "Curity states that the Resource Owner has this list of attributes."

 On the technical level, the value in a claim can be anything - a string, a dictionary, a list, a simple boolean or anything else.
-Of course, if you want to use something very strange, you need to make sure that, whatever it is, also is manageable by any application that needs to handle it.
+Of course if you want to use something very unusual, you need to make sure that it can be managed by any application that needs to handle it.